rotki/rotki/docs/api.rst

 .. http:delete:: /api/(version)/accounting/rules

-  Doing a DELETE on this endpoint allows deleting a rule by their event type, subtype and counterparty.
+  Doing a DELETE on this endpoint allows deleting a rule by their identifier.

   **Example Request**: